 Failure mapping is the concept of pinpointing areas in a customer’s journey that users are taking that lead to a different destination.
 UX designers have begun to take these situations more seriously.
 Failure mapping is an easier way to map the customer journey.
 This method allows user experience designers to expand their models to include the possible branching paths that a user might take.

 Engaging Storytelling is Key to Engagement

 A brand’s story is more memorable than any other brand engagement.
-Customers are more inclined to do business with companies who feel more human and approachable.
+Customers are more inclined to do business with companies that feel more human and approachable.

 Material design has been a popular concept in UX.
-It is a way of designing with simplicity that is similar to paper’s aesthetics.
-Designers began to use ideas such as folds, shadows and turning pages to create UX that was intuitive and responds to the user’s expectations.
+It is a way of designing with a simplicity that is similar to paper’s aesthetics.
+Designers began to use ideas such as folds, shadows, and turning pages to create UX that was intuitive and responded to the user’s expectations.

 It’s starting to look like material design is only part of a larger trend – textile Design.
 The term textile design refers to a combination of different design aesthetics and UX elements.
 It is like different fibers being woven together to make one fabric.
 Each fiber or thread is unique and can be easily identified, but when the various parts are combined, it creates a new kind of experience.

 UX textile design is about finding the right balance between giving users options and providing visual elements that work together intuitively, without becoming overwhelming.
 Keep in mind that minimalism is still important.
 Textile design is a concept that aims at combining minimalist User Experience design with aesthetic appeal and intuitive navigation.